scriptweaver1/site/scripts/morathi.md

-#**<... = Sound Effects
+**<...>** = SFX
-#**[...>**** = Actions/Intonations
+**[...]**   = Actions/Intonations

+--8<--

 **< Sounds of steps on a stone floor, Heavy door opens and closes >**

-**< Sigh, the type you do when arriving home after a long day>**
+**< Sigh, the type you do when arriving home after a long day >**

 What a delightful show was made in the Arena today!
 The Sisters of Slaughter should receive a prize for the performance.

 Never have I seen a chimera taken down with such viciousness and beauty!

 Tahril, arrange a delivery of wine and slaves for them will you?

 Oh, and be a dear and pour me some of that wine too.

-Sitting down, Glass is filled>**
+**< Sitting down, Glass is filled >**

 **[Pensive, Talking to yourself]** What should I do with the rest of my night though…?

-Take a sip of your drink >**
+**< Take a sip of your drink >**

 **[ Pensive, Talking to herself ]** Arrange for a party?
 No… I don’t feel like dealing with nobles.

 Maybe get some of those Sisters to join me for some fun?
 No, they’ll be too tired for that…

 **< Takes a sip of your drink >**